PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 ```
 Importance: Crosswalk provides the embedded mode and the shared mode in the APK packaging tool as described in [Crosswalk on Android](Crosswalk-on-Android).

-Package a local web app(all files of a web app are stored in local disk):
+Package a local web app(all files of a web app are stored in local disk)

 Assume that the files for one web app are located under the directory /home/abc/dist and the main entry point HTML file is /home/abc/dist/index.html:

     host$ python make_apk.py --package=com.abc.app --name=ABC \